Loading...

 During the job:

 Billing communication: Be transparent about costs from the outset.
 Explain that you bill the client directly, that work begins immediately without waiting for insurer approval, and that you will provide full claims documentation to support their insurance reimbursement.
-If clients express concern about cash flow, direct them to Blue Fire Finance for payment plan options.
+If clients express concern about cash flow, direct them to Equipped Commercial Finance for payment plan options.
 After the make-safe phase, provide a formal contract with clear terms and conditions.

 NRPG maintains quality benchmarks that exceed minimum IICRC standards.
 These benchmarks determine your performance tier, job priority, and standing within the network.